wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-add-measures/includes/2-simple-measures.md

 The [COUNT](https://docs.microsoft.com/dax/count-function-dax/?azure-portal=true) DAX function counts the number of non-BLANK values in a column, while the [DISTINCTCOUNT](https://docs.microsoft.com/dax/distinctcount-function-dax/?azure-portal=true) DAX function counts the number of distinct values in a column.
 Because an order can have one or more order lines, the **Sales Order** column will have duplicate values.
 A distinct count of values in this column will correctly count the number of orders.

 Alternatively, you can choose the better way to write the **Order Line Count** measure.
 Instead of counting values in a column, it's semantically clearer to use the [COUNTROWS](https://docs.microsoft.com/dax/countrows-function-dax/?azure-portal=true) DAX function.
-Unlike the previously-introduced aggregation functions, which aggregate column values, the COUNTROWS function counts the number of rows *for a table*.
+Unlike the previously introduced aggregation functions, which aggregate column values, the COUNTROWS function counts the number of rows *for a table*.

 Modify the **Order Line Count** measure formula to the following parameters: